nextflow-io/training/docs/basic_training/processes.md

 }
 ```

-The above example will copy all blast script files created by the `BLASTSEQ` task into the directory path `my-results`.
+The above example will copy all blast script files created by the `BLASTSEQ` process into the directory path `my-results`.

 !!! tip